 (b) Scores are broken down by categories indicating areas of strength and weakness.

-(3) Upon fulfillment of the required eligibility requirements and completion of the appropriate process, as outlined in this rule, the board will notify applicants of test administration dates, time, location and other relevant information.
-Applicants are required to take the written examination within one year from the date of approval of the formal application.
+(3) Upon fulfillment of the required eligibility requirements and completion of the appropriate process, as outlined in this rule, the board will notify applicants of scheduling procedures and other relevant information.
+Applicants are required to take the examination within one year from the date of approval of the formal application.

-(5) The IC&RC alcohol and drug counselor (ACD) examination is available in Spanish and large print.
-IC&RC clinical supervisor (CS) and prevention specialist (PS) exams are available in large print.
-Candidates may contact the board for information related to taking the examination in Spanish or large print.
+(5) The "IC&RC" alcohol and drug counselor (ADC) examination is available in Spanish.
+Candidates may contact the board for information related to taking the examination in Spanish.